 How to Check Your Personal Pattern

-The most useful way to assess coffee is to track a repeatable pattern.
+The most useful way to assess coffee and diabetes is to track a repeatable pattern.
 Home glucose meters and continuous glucose monitors can show trends, but they do not replace clinical interpretation.
 Readings vary for many reasons, including meter technique, hand contamination, hydration, and recent activity.

 A simple pattern check can include: